Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Construction of Gauge Invariant Fermionic PEPS (fPEPS)

-Let us consider another type of physical operator - a mesonic string, an open gauge field string enclosed by fermionic operators, e.g.
+Let us consider another type of physical operator -- a mesonic string, an open gauge field string enclosed by fermionic operators, e.g.

-where now $\mathcal{C}$ is an open path connecting the endpoints $\mathbf{x},\mathbf{y}$.
+where now $\mathcal{C}$ is an open path connecting the endpoints $\vb{x},\vb{y}$.
 In this case, we obtain that

-- this integral involves the expectation value of a quadratic fermionic operator with respect to a fermionic Gaussian state - $\left\langle \psi^{\dagger}\left(\mathbf{x}\right)\psi\left(\mathbf{y}\right)\right\rangle _{\Phi}=\frac{\left\langle \psi\left(\Phi\right)\right|\psi^{\dagger}\left(\mathbf{x}\right)\psi\left(\mathbf{y}\right)\left|\psi\left(\Phi\right)\right\rangle }{\left\langle \psi\left(\Phi\right)|\psi\left(\Phi\right)\right\rangle }$ - which is very simple to calculate in the Gaussian formalism using covariance matrix elements of $\left|\psi\left(\Phi\right)\right\rangle$.
-Therefore, $\left\langle M\left(\mathbf{x},\mathbf{y},\mathcal{C}\right)\right\rangle $ can be calculated too using Monte Carlo integration of quantities obtained from Gaussian calculations.
+-- this integral involves the expectation value of a quadratic fermionic operator with respect to a fermionic Gaussian state -- $\left\langle \psi^{\dagger}\left(\vb{x}\right)\psi\left(\vb{y}\right)\right\rangle _{\Phi}=\frac{\left\langle \psi\left(\Phi\right)\right|\psi^{\dagger}\left(\vb{x}\right)\psi\left(\vb{y}\right)\left|\psi\left(\Phi\right)\right\rangle }{\left\langle \psi\left(\Phi\right)|\psi\left(\Phi\right)\right\rangle }$ -- which is very simple to calculate in the Gaussian formalism using covariance matrix elements of $\left|\psi\left(\Phi\right)\right\rangle$.
+Therefore, $\left\langle M\left(\vb{x},\vb{y},\mathcal{C}\right)\right\rangle $ can be calculated too using Monte Carlo integration of quantities obtained from Gaussian calculations.

-Similar results are obtained for other operators - such as ones involving electric fields \cite{Zohar2018}.
+Similar results are obtained for other operators -- such as ones involving electric fields~\cite{zohar_combining_2018}.
 In all cases, the quantum nature of the gauge field Hilbert space is handled before the integration takes place, leaving traces of the gauge field only in the form of integration variables.
-The quantum nature of the fermionic part is taken care of through the Gaussian formalism, thanks to which everything can be computed efficiently - as functions of the gauge field configurations.
-Eventually one is left with a $\int \mathcal{D}\Phi$ integral over the gauge field configurations that could be calculated with Monte-Carlo.
-This opens the way to use such states, with higher bond dimensions, as varitational guesses for ground states of lattice gauge theory Hamiltonians, for example.
+The quantum nature of the fermionic part is taken care of through the Gaussian formalism, thanks to which everything can be computed efficiently -- as functions of the gauge field configurations.
+Eventually one is left with a $\int \mathcal{D}\Phi$ integral over the gauge field configurations that can be computed with Monte-Carlo.
+This opens the way for using such states, with higher bond dimensions, as varitational guesses for ground states of lattice gauge theory Hamiltonians, for example.